 Low fat and plant-based diets have anti-inflammatory effects on the body, whereas packed/processed food is highly inflammatory and is a leading cause of early-aging.

-Use of ginger, turmeric, lemongrass, and intake of Indian and Asian foods, red bell pepper, spinach, broccoli, yogurt boosts the immune system.
+Use of ginger, turmeric, lemongrass, in cooking and intake of Indian and Asian foods, red bell pepper, spinach, broccoli, yogurt help in boosting the immune system.